Annibale Bugnini: Death

 Bugnini died of natural causes at the Pope Pius XI Clinic in Rome on 3 July 1982.

 His detailed account of the work to which he devoted most of his career, The Reform of the Liturgy 1948-1975, appeared posthumously.
 An English translation was published in 1990.

-Allegation
+Freemasonry allegation

-The oft-repeated allegation of Bugnini's being a Freemason, was first made in print by Italian essayist Tito Casini in his book Nel Fumo di Satana.
+The oft-repeated allegation of Bugnini being a Freemason was first made in print by Italian essayist Tito Casini in his book Nel Fumo di Satana.
 Verso l'ultimo scontro (Florence: Il carro di San Giovanni, 1976).
 Casini claimed that according to an anonymous source, Bugnini left a briefcase in a conference room.
 When someone found it and attempted to identify the owner, incriminating documents were within.
 English writer Michael Davies claimed that Pope Paul VI's sending of Bugnini to Iran as nuncio was due to this alleged revelation of Bugnini's Masonic affiliation, though the task of his post-Vatican II congregation had just been completed (supra).
-Davies further claimed that an unnamed, conservative cardinal had told him in the summer of 1975 that he'd "seen (or placed) on the pope's desk" a "dossier" containing evidence of Bugnini's Freemason connection.
+Davies further claimed that an unnamed, conservative cardinal had told him in 1975 that he had "seen (or placed) on the pope's desk" a "dossier" containing evidence of Bugnini's Freemason connection.

+Bugnini was defended from such allegations by L'Osservatore Romano in 1976, but the allegation was renewed in 1978 by journalist Carmine Pecorelli on the Osservatore Politico magazine, claiming that Bugnini had been initiated to Freemasonry on 23 April 1963, code number 1365/75.

+In The Reform of the Liturgy 1948-1975, Bugnini staunchly denied such allegations, dismissing them as nothing more than slander.
+The accusation was renewed in 1992 by the traditionalist Catholic magazine Chiesa Viva and in 1999 by an anonymous pamphlet.